The 2022 Center Fall BBQ is scheduled for

 Back in 1924 when the first Center Fair was formed the Historic Center Arbor was just 48 years old and, in fact, Davie County itself was a mere 88 years old.
 Nationally, Calvin Coolidge was President and the first Macy's Thanksgiving Day Parade was coming in November.
 Things were pretty prosperous and we were in the thick of the "roaring twenties."

 In the Center Community a group of people met and organized the first Center Fair which was open to all residents of Davie County to enter.
 It was held at the Historic Center Arbor.
 Back then the fair was not held on a weekend like it is now.
 It was actually held on WEDNESDAY, October 22nd.
 In 1925 the date was moved to the last Wednesday in September and in 1926 it included a second day on Thursday.
-The event included many categories that are still around today but at that time they also judged livestock including cows, pigs, chickens, etc.
+The event included many categories that remained a part of the modern fair but in the early days they also judged livestock including cows, pigs, chickens, etc.

 FORERUNNER OF THE "DAVIE COUNTY FAIR"